 One of my favorite things about Christmas is the spirit of love and generosity that embraces our hearts this time of year…We tend to look for ways to bless others by serving together as a family, and by doing so we are blessings Jesus in the process.
 Serving others with our kids not only demonstrates the heart of God and shares His love with His people in the process, but it is a great way to develop meaningful family traditions and foster a strong family identity.

 Working in preschool ministry, I get an interesting perspective of Santa at Christmas time.
 Leading worship, it is my goal to encourage the preschoolers to get more excited about Jesus than anything else in their life.
 When I ask the preschoolers what they are excited about at Christmas time, this is what I often hear…

 With Thanksgiving around the corner, it’s fun to think of something special to give our kids to celebrate the occasion.
 I enjoy giving my kids Thanksgiving books and books about thankfulness.
 Reading books together on thankfulness is a great way to encourage our kids to be thankful and get them excited about celebrating Thanksgiving!

 The month of Thanksgiving is the perfect time to cultivate a heart of thankfulness in our children.
 With the remembrance of the pilgrims and how God helped them through their trials, we can appreciate how much God has blessed us and thank Him for all He has done in our lives too!

-I hope you enjoy this two part devotional designed for ages 4-8 to teach your children how to have a forgiving heart!
-Read the italic section or paraphrase with your children to fit their age level.
-Click here for the printer friendly version of this devotional.
+I hope you enjoy this devotional designed for ages 4-8 to teach your children how to have a thankful heart.
+Read the italic section or paraphrase with your children to fit their age level. -Taylor